Rail Freight Corridors (RFCs)

 - promoting intermodality between rail and other transport modes by integrating terminals into the corridor management process

 Since traffic does not usually start and end on a RFC exclusively, efficient and harmonised interfaces to the existing processes and tools of individual IMs and ABs participating in RFCs are needed.
 To achieve stronger harmonisation between the RFCs’ various implementation approaches, RNE provides a coordination platform for RFC organisations to jointly develop harmonised processes and tools, to the benefit of Applicants, as well as IMs and ABs that are part of several RFCs.

-To achieve stronger involvement of the RFCs in RNE, two significant steps were taken: Firstly, the High Level Group for RFCs (RFC HLG) was introduced and secondly, RFCs were invited to participate in the RNE General Assembly (GA).
-To further strengthen mutual cooperation, RNE also offered the RFCs the opportunity to apply for Associate Membership in the organisation.
+To increase the involvement of the RFCs in RNE, two significant steps were taken: Firstly, the High Level Group for RFCs (RFC HLG) was introduced and secondly, RFCs were invited to participate in the RNE General Assembly (GA).
+Furthermore, RNE also offered the RFCs the opportunity to apply for Associate Membership in the organisation to further strengthen mutual cooperation.

 The geographical dimensions and implementation schedule of the RFCs are demonstrated in the interactive map below.
 This map does not include all potential RFC route extensions.
 For further details, please refer to the individual RFCs’ websites.

 Rail Freight Corridors (RFCs) map 2017*

 *Extensions indicated in the United Kingdom are planned in 2018